 (2) services to assist an official in the performance of official duties, including but not limited

 to providing advice, consultation, information, and communication in connection with legislation,

 (3) services of insignificant monetary value;

-(5) a trinket or memento of insignificant value;
+(5) a trinket or memento costing $5 or less;